 The Difference Between Concern and Fear

-Learn the difference between concern and worry.
-Concern about the different aspects of our lives and what may or may not happen is valid and beneficial.
+Concern about the different aspects of our lives, and what may or may not happen, is valid and beneficial.
 It allows us to view our lives and to be proactive in making positive choices.
 This is a very constructive process.

 Worry, on the other hand, is simply focusing on what could go wrong.
 It has no positive aspect to it.
 Not only are we focusing on this negative outcome, but we are also giving it energy.
 Why would you do that?